 The intent of this presentation is to help make its participants better leaders.
 To be successful in today’s workplace however, supervisors and managers must be able to proactively lead what seems to be an ever changing workforce.
 Also, they need to be able to quickly respond to rapidly shifting customer demands.
 In short, effective 21st century leaders learn to utilize change.
 This workshop provides key tools leaders need to become more effective in today’s global business climate.

 Any Interest in These Recent Performance Improvement Talks by Kevin McManus?

 Do one or more of these recent performance improvement talks by Kevin McManus interest you?
 If so, please send me an e-mail at firstname.lastname@example.org.
 Please keep in mind that my schedule tends to fill up around 4-6 weeks in advance.

 Session Presenter Biography – Kevin McManus

 Kevin holds an undergraduate degree in Industrial Engineering and an MBA.
 His more than 20 years of service as a national Malcolm Baldrige Performance Excellence Award Examiner includes his recent three-year term on the national Judge’s Panel.
 Kevin has authored the monthly performance improvement column for Industrial and Systems Engineer magazine for over 20 years, is an Institute of Industrial and Systems Engineering Fellow and has been a member of IISE for over forty years.
-His newest book, “The Ultimate Org Ergo Book – How to Build a Better Organization”, will be published in early 2022.
+His newest book, “The Ultimate Org Ergo Book – How to Build a Better Organization”, will be published in late 2022.